tomphp/tomphp.github.io/_posts/2016-03-30-tidy-functional-php.md

 ### array_filter

-`array_filter` is uses a predicate function to filter out unwanted items from an array.
+`array_filter` uses a predicate function to filter out unwanted items from an array.
 For example:

 ```php
 $redCars = [];